Freeseer/freeseer/README.md

     cd freeseer-docs/
     make html

 Your updated HTML files should be in`freeseer-docs/build/html/`.
-Open the appropriate HTML file(s) with your favourite browser to view the results.
+Open the relevant HTML file(s) with your favourite web browser!

-**Tip:** GitHub can render reStructredText, just view any `.rst` file to see how it looks.
+**Tip:** GitHub can render reStructredText.
+View an `.rst` file to see how it looks.

 **Tip:** View the underlying reStructuredText of any webpage built with Sphinx by clicking the "Show Source" link on the page you're on.